top of page

 Children's Services Data Apprenticeships

-Corndel and Data to Insight are excited to offer data professionals the opportunity to equip themselves with the skills to effectively manipulate, analyse and communicate complex data sets.
+Corndel and Data to Insight are proud to offer data professionals the opportunity to build the skills needed to confidently manipulate, analyse, and clearly communicate complex datasets.

-Alongside networking with other data analysts within children’s services teams, this programme will be delivered in partnership with Imperial College Business School, providing you with further opportunities to network and connect with other like-minded data professionals.
+Alongside structured learning, participants benefit from networking with peers working in Children’s Services across the country.
+The programme is delivered in partnership with Imperial College Business School, providing further opportunities to connect with a wider community of like‑minded data professionals.

 You can register your interest for future cohorts below.